System Design Space

 Open chapter

-• Prompt, rules and reward-model become the same artifacts of the system as API contracts and source code.
+• The prompt, rule set, and reward model become system artifacts just like API contracts and source code.

-• Product and ML development merge into a single cycle: hypothesis -> experiment -> measurement -> additional training -> rollout.
+• Product development and model development merge into one cycle: hypothesis -> experiment -> measurement -> additional training -> staged rollout.

-• The reference base and retrieval circuit are critical for verifiability: the assistant must rely on verifiable sources.
+• The source base and the retrieval loop become critical for verifiability: the assistant has to rely on evidence that can be checked.

 Additional materials